The Illusion That Our Fav Artists Got Great Without Training

 They show you stuff you can’t do yet, or do things that you try to copy during the jam.
 None of this is any different than being with a teacher in a school: jamming with him on new material he just taught you.

-Moreover: pretty much in every Jimi Hendrix biography, there is a mention of how Jimi had plans to study music theory with Miles Davis.
+Moreover, pretty much every Jimi Hendrix biography mentions how Jimi had plans to study music theory with Miles Davis.
 If the sources of the authors are correct, there seems to be general agreement that Jimi felt insecure in the presence of other skilled musicians about his musical knowledge.

 As a guitar coach, the only purpose for me to write this blog is to help guitar students.